 The Comprehensive Examination

 Once the committee members are satisfied that the annotated bibliographies and the proposal are ready for examination, the supervisor contacts the Chair of the AGSC to arrange for the Comprehensive Examination.
-The supervisor may suggest possible examiners, but the Examining Committee as a whole must be approved by the AGSC.
-Examinations must be completed no later than three months prior to the FoGS deadline and must take place during one of the two examination periods:
+The supervisor may suggest two possible examiners from the Department of Anthropology, but the Examining Committee as a whole must be approved by the AGSC Chair.
+The supervisor is in charge of contacting the potential examiners.
+Examinations must be completed no later than three months prior to the G+PS deadline and must take place during one of the two examination periods:

 - Spring- March/April/May during their second year